-Technology can be very addictive and we can often have our heads stuck in our phones or our laptops, but don’t let it effect your relationships.
-So make a change at least for one day and fight for the hearts of the ones you love.
+Firstly, technology can be very addictive and we can often have our heads stuck in our phones or our laptops.
+But don’t let it effect your relationships.
+So, make a change at least for the weekend away and enjoy an off grid break for fathers day in Wales.

-Your children no doubt will incessantly tell you how much they want a phone, an iPad or a gaming system, but what they won’t tell you is how much they want a relationship with you.
-This is more often than not shown via behavioural difficulties in children rather than verbally expressed and as parents, we can get so caught up in the busyness of daily life and our screens that we forget the small things that matter, that create those connections.
+Secondly, your children no doubt will incessantly tell you how much they want a phone, an iPad or a gaming system.
+However, what they won’t tell you is how much they want a relationship with you.
+This is more often than not shown via behavioural difficulties in children rather than verbally expressed.
+Therefore, as parents, we get caught up in daily life and our screens that we forget to create those connections.

-So take up the challenge this Father’s Day and try out some of these ideas to have more green and less screen.
+So, take up the challenge this Father’s Day with your stay at Squirrels Nest.
+Take an off grid weekend break in Wales as a family and try out some of these ideas to have more green and less screen.

 A fun activity to help learn and explore the different plants and trees in your garden, no matter what age you are.
 All you will need is some paper and a crayon.
-Trace the bark of a tree or a fallen leaf, stick natural materials onto your picture or create one big collage.
-Look closely at the plants, try to identify them, touch the bark, the leaves, to see how they feel, see how they smell.
+Trace the bark or a leaf, stick natural materials onto your picture or create one big collage.
+Look closely at the plants, try to identify them and see how they feel and smell.

 Kick off your shoes and take off your socks.
 Bring yourself into direct contact with the planet and absorb the natural energy the earth provides.
 Walking barefoot is said to have a host of benefits and can be a great sensory activity for children.
 Try walking outside on the lawn, paddling in a stream, or dancing around in the mud!
 Feel liberated and at one with the earth.

 See life beneath